parkie0517/Visual-Prompt-Tuning-for-ViT-B-4/README.md

 # Visual_Prompt_Tuning_PyTorch
 In this project, I applied Visual Prompt Tuning(VPT) method to the ViT-Base/4 model.
 I used a ViT-Base/16 model pre-trained on ImageNet-21k and used CIFAR-10 for fine-tuning.
-I compared two methods which were:
+I compared three methods which were:
-- Prompt fine-tune (97.83% in epoch 5!)
+- Prompt fine-tuneing (97.83% in epoch 5!)
+- Full fine-tuneing (without Prompts)
-- Full fine-tune
+- Full fine-tuning (with Prompts)

 ## Architecture of VPT for ViT-Base/4